Prejudice182/prej-milestone-two/README.md

 I then set about displaying the data.
 I chose Bootstrap cards for the layout, and then broke each item down into its respective materials and amounts.

 ## Deployment

+This site was coded using Visual Studio Code.
+It was made initially on Cloud 9, but after Amazon's acquisition and subsequent change to AWS Cloud 9, development is not as easy as it used to be.
+Code was tested using the Live Server extension of VS Code.

 This site is hosted on Github Pages, deployed from the master branch.
 There are no differences between the development and deployed version.